jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

    :align: center
    :width: 400px

-These function need to be “look up” functions, which are called with Figure name as parameter (FunctionName(“FigureName”)) and must return single real number.
+These function need to be “look up” functions, which are called with image name as parameter (FunctionName(“imageName”)) and must return single real number.
 The real use is to provide automatic look up of parameters from some records written by instrument.
 Above example is from included special support for DND CAT instrument.

 *Let me point out once more here, that using some of these corrections together makes no sense… Choose wisely.*